-The Third Party OSMP Consultant has a contract with three NATA accredited laboratories in Victoria that it can utilise, which are summarised in Table 2-7.
-In addition they have the required sampling equipment available for water quality and sediment quality, including a flow-through fluorometer.
-The Third Party OSMP Consultant also has a suite of ROVs, an automated underwater vehicle (AUV) and drones (with CASA certified operators) for rapid survey of intertidal reefs.
-The Third Party OSMP Consultant has fully certified divers with all required equipment including a suite of underwater cameras as well as side scan sonar units for mapping undersea habitats.
+The Third Party OSMP Consultant have the required sampling equipment available for water quality and sediment quality, including a flow-through fluorometer.
+The Third Party OSMP Consultant also has a suite of ROVs and drones (with CASA certified operators) for rapid survey of intertidal reefs.
+The Third Party OSMP Consultant has fully certified divers with all required equipment including a suite of underwater cameras.
 All these resources are available for immediate deployment pending other commitments.